wieslawsoltes/BatchEncoder/README.md

 You can also add custom options (additional command-line parameters) and text inside the `template` string.

+### Type, input and output extensions

+BatchEncoder does support file trans-coding.
+To enable this you have to configure proper `Decoder` formats.

+BatchEncoder will chech input file extensions and if `Encoder` format `Input extensions` (multiple extension are supported, separated by comma `,` e.g.: WAV,WV,CAF,W64,DFF,DSF, but only one `Output extension` e.g. WV) does not match the input file extension than BatchEncoder will search for `Decoder` that does support this input file extension.

 ### Pipes configuration

 Pipes configuration provides information to BatchEncoder whether the command-line tool has support